andynguyen20/risc-cpu/README.md

 # Example Instructions

-Note: If you plan on tracing the waveform images for each instruction from this README, please check the .mem file for each respective instruction (which are linked with "Check out the machine code **here**") to have some context of what I'm explaining.
+Note: If you plan on tracing the waveform images for each instruction from this README, please check the .mem file for each respective instruction example (which are linked with "Check out the machine code **here**") to have some context of what I'm explaining.
+These files contain the cpu's machine code for the instruction I'm implementing and I've added comments beside each instruction with it's RISC-V Assembly format.

 ### ADD